 County officials vote to favor mining near Okefenokee refuge

 FOLKSON, Ga.
-(AP) — Officials in a southeast Georgia county are supporting a proposal to mine minerals near the edge of the Okefenokee National Wildlife Refuge.
+(AP) — County officials in Georgia are supporting a mining proposal near the Okefenokee National Wildlife Refuge that a U.S. agency has said could cause environmental damage.

 Radio station WSVH reports the Charlton County Commission voted unanimously Thursday evening to approve a proclamation backing the mining plan by Twin Pines Minerals of Alabama.
-Commissioners cited the company's promise of 150 jobs as well as additional tax revenue the mining project would generate.
+Commissioners cited the company's promise of 150 jobs as well as additional tax revenue.

-Twin Pines Minerals is seeking federal and state permits to mine for titanium dioxide less than 4 miles (6.4 kilometers) from the edge of the largest federal refuge east of the Mississippi River.
+Twin Pines Minerals is seeking federal and state permits to mine for titanium dioxide less than 4 miles (6.4 kilometers) from the edge of the Okefenokee, the largest federal refuge east of the Mississippi River.
+Company officials said they could provide scientific modeling to show any harm would be minimal.

-The U.S. Fish and Wildlife Service manages the Okefenokee refuge.
-Agency staff wrote in February that mining could pose "substantial risks" to the environment, and some damage may be irreversible.
+U.S. Fish and Wildlife Service staff wrote in February that mining could pose "substantial risks" to the environment.

 Information from: WSVH-FM, http://www.wsvh.org/